gajos112/SRUM-Timeliner/README.md

 # Timeline

 The timeline contains all entires extracted from the database.
-You can easily review them using BASH and simply GREP what you want analyze.
+You can easily review them using BASH and simply GREP what you want to analyze.

 ![alt text](https://github.com/gajos112/SRUM-Timeliner/blob/main/Images/12.png?raw=true)